rabelohigor/FractionBingo/README.md

 ## Conclusion
-The "Rational Bingo" project is an innovative and educational web application, designed to enrich social gatherings and learning environments with a classic game of bingo, reinvented with a mathematical twist.
+The "Fraction Bingo" project is an innovative and educational web application, designed to enrich social gatherings and learning environments with a classic game of bingo, reinvented with a mathematical twist.
 This application uses rational and decimal numbers to generate bingo cards, offering a unique way to blend fun with education.
 This README provides a detailed overview of the project's core functionalities, as well as the design and technological choices — such as Flask and Bootstrap — that contribute to an interactive and enjoyable user experience.
 Whether to liven up a classroom or add a playful element to social events, "Rational Bingo" is a cutting-edge tool that promises both entertainment and learning.
 Get ready for some fun!

 ## License
 This project is open-sourced under the MIT license.